clemsos/writings/_quora/2013-05-16-What-has-Quora-taught-you.md

 date: '2013-05-16'
 source: quora
 language: en
-title: 'Clément Renaud\''s answer to What has Quora taught you? - Quora'
+title: 'Clément Renaud\''s answer to What has Quora taught you?'
 ---

 that I can spend an incredible amount of time reading useless stuff when